wolfej94/AuthKit/README.md

-Certainly!
-Here's the updated README document with "Featherweight" replacing "Sanctum":

 # AuthKit

 AuthKit is a powerful authentication framework that provides easy-to-use methods for user authentication in your iOS application.
 It supports various authentication methods such as OAuth, Featherweight, and basic authentication.